MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/publish-uwp-app-store.md

 1. You must approve the User Access Control (UAC) dialog, for the Windows App Certification Kit (WACK) to run correctly.

 1. Select **All** for the test suite, and then click **Next**.
-The validation will take a few minutes.

-1. Once complete, the Windows App Certification Kit (WACK) will show a results page.
+1. After a few minutes, the Windows App Certification Kit (WACK) shows a results page.
 If the app failed, click the link to review the results.

 ### Resolving tests